LEIGH AND LEGH OF HIGH LEGH

 + Mary, daughter and heiress

-of Henry Doughty, Esq. of Broadwell, Gloucestershire.
+of Henry Doughty, Esq. of Broadwell Manor, Gloucestershire.
 They had

 5 sons and three daughters.